Sfailla/crypto-dash/README.md

 ## Crypto Coin Dashboard

-this is an app that displays the market analysis for bitcoins
+this is a react app that displays the market analysis for bitcoins